Ahmet-Acik/corejava_library_management/README.md

 ## Acknowledgements

-This project was inspired by various online resources and tutorials on Java programming and library management systems.
+This project was inspired by various resources on Java programming and library management systems.
 ```